packit/packit.dev/posts/project-mycorrhiza/index.md

 :::note

 This is heavily simplified for the purpose of getting a quick overview.
-I encourage you to read more about [mycorrhiza on the wikipedia article about it](https://en.wikipedia.org/wiki/Mycorrhiza) and any related articles!
+I encourage you to read more about [mycorrhiza on the Wikipedia article about it](https://en.wikipedia.org/wiki/Mycorrhiza) and any related articles!

 :::